What? OK, well not exactly.

 But not all companies are prepared to push innovation within their organisations.
 Changing workplace systems and procedures requires resilience and flexibility.
 And let's face it, change is big.
 So how can you learn to embrace innovation at your business?

-The last thing you want to do in this modern age is getting left in the dark ages.
-Every business man’s nightmare.
+The last thing you want to do in this modern age is to get left in the dark ages.
+Every businessman's nightmare.
 Many easy-to-implement ideas can help creativity and passion flow within your organisation.

 Intrapreneurship is an old word that’s now really starting to become a bit more familiar.
 An intrapreneur is someone who has a mindset of an entrepreneur but brings their ideas for change to the business where they are employed instead of going out and launching their own business.
 There are companies around such as Innovolo that will act as intrapreneurs for your business.